Cyril-Meyer/VirtualBrush/README.md

 There are many bugs to fix, important improvements to bring to the painter However, the project is already functional.

+*Debug*
+* Error when the bristle / paintbrush get out of bound causing artifacts
+* Error with the initial direction of the paintbrush, need to clarify

+*Improvements*
+* Rotation of the paintbrush (interesting for non disk shapes)
+* Add more random to the bristle paint
+* Make the painter more easy to use and interactive
+* Improve performance

 ## Results

 **inferno**